qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 -  This is follow by :math:`6` Ising type gates :math:`U_{k,l}(\gamma)` with angle :math:`\gamma` along the edges :math:`(k,l) \in E`.
-This gate can be extressed in terms of the native Qiskit gates as
+This gate can be expressed in terms of the native Qiskit gates as

 .. math::  U_{k,l}(\gamma) = C_{u1}(-2\gamma)_{k,l}u1(\gamma)_k u1(\gamma)_l